-Additional funding will be required for the potential future construction of infrastructure and facilities for the Project.
 The ability of the Company to arrange such funding will depend principally upon prevailing market conditions, the business performance of the Company, and other factors.
 Such funding may not be available when needed, if at all, or be available on terms favourable to the Company and its shareholders.
 Failure to obtain such additional financing could result in a delay, indefinite postponement or curtailment of further evaluation and development of the Company's principal property.

-In 2022, the Company appointed Stifel Nicolaus Europe Limited as financial advisor to assist with the structuring and securing of debt financing for the Project of US\$757.3 million as well as a working capital facility.
-The Company has also recently appointed advisors to assist with the equity financing of the Project.
+In 2022, the Company appointed equity and debt financial advisors to assist with the structuring and securing of debt financing for the Project of US\$757.3 million as well as a working capital facility.
 The results of the Feasibility Study confirm several factors, including robust project economics, in-demand products, unique environmental credentials, stable jurisdiction, and strong support from leading European institutions, that the Company believes make the Project an attractive proposition for potential financial partners.
 Consequently, the Company has reasonable grounds to assume that it will be able to fund the development of the Project (see also Section 4 of this MD&A).